MicrosoftDocs/memdocs/sccm/mdm/deploy-use/migrate-prepare-intune.md

 [Role-based administration control (RBAC) with Intune](https://docs.microsoft.com/intune/role-based-access-control).

 ## Assign apps and policies to AAD groups
 If you went through the [Import Configuration Manager data to Microsoft Intune](migrate-import-data.md) phase of the migration process to migrate different Configuration Manager objects to Intune, many of your objects might already be assigned to AAD groups.
 However, you should verify that all objects (apps, policies, profiles, etc.) are assigned to the correct AAD groups.
-If you assign objects correctly, user’s devices are automatically configured after the user is migrated and the migration should be transparent to users.
+If you assign objects correctly, user’s devices are automatically configured after the user is migrated and the migration should not have any signifcant impact to users.
 For details about assigning the objects to an AAD group, see the following:
 - [Assign policies](https://docs.microsoft.com/intune/get-started-policies)
 - [Assign profiles](https://docs.microsoft.com/intune/device-profile-assign)
+  > [!NOTE]
+  > Users will receive a ptompt to re-enter their password when the new email profile is deployed
 - [Assign apps](https://docs.microsoft.com/intune/get-started-apps)

 ## Terms and conditions policy